habitat-sh/habitat-operator/examples/persisted/README.md

 * create a
 [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) object in your cluster
-* add the `spec.persistence` key to the Habitat object's manifest
+* add the `spec.persistentStorage` key to the Habitat object's manifest
 * specify the `name` of the aforementioned `StorageClass` object under `spec.persistence.storageClassName` in the Habitat object's manifest